evagabriela/WDI/curriculum/week-01/01-internet-fundamentals/README.md

 *This workshop is relevant to developers because:*

-Just how a race-car driver should understand how their car runs, it is imperative for web developers to have clear mental models of the Internet functions when building web applications.
+Just how a race-car driver should understand how their car runs, it is imperative for web developers to have clear mental models of how the Internet functions when building web applications.
 Knowledge of Internet fundamentals will allow for new concepts to be understood in a more complete context.

 <a name="how-does-the-internet-work"></a>
-## How does the Internet work? (# mins)
+## How does the Internet work?
+(25 mins)

 #### What is the Internet?